00Julian00/Nova/README.md

 ## Version history

+### Version 1.3

+- **Release Date:** 13.07.2024
+- **Changes:**
+    - First implementation of the Nova API that allows other programs to access Novas features.
+See [here](https://github.com/00Julian00/Nova-Devtools.git) for a guide on how to use the API.
+The capabilities of the API will be expanded in the future.

 ### Version 1.2

 - **Release Date:** 12.07.2024
 - **Changes:**
     - Added Language file integrations.
 You can now translate Novas Interface into different languages.
+See [here](#creating-a-language-file) how to do that.

 ### Version 1.1.1